Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 Windows + RTX 4060 8GB VRAM ✔️ Works fast ✔️ Comfortable 40+ tok/s ⭐⭐⭐⭐⭐

 Conclusion: If you have a Mac M1+ with 8GB — you are in the best position for local AI on budget hardware.
-If you have Windows without a GPU — focus on 3B models and close everything else.
+The new MLX backend of Ollama provides a 2x boost, but currently requires 32GB+ — for 8GB Macs, the speed remains unchanged.
+If you have Windows without a GPU — focus on 3B models: they deliver 10–12 tok/s on the CPU and keep the system responsive.
 More details on installation on different OS — in the article How to Install Ollama on Mac, Windows, and Linux: A Complete Guide 2026.

 🎯 Quantization in simple terms: Q4 vs Q8 and what to choose for weak hardware